rikcav/image-resizer-electron/README.md

 2. Select an image file to resize.
 3. Specify the dimensions for resizing.
 4. Click the "Resize" button to resize the image.
-5. Check the notifications for the status of the resizing process.
+5. Check the directory to see the resulting resized image.

 ## Libraries Used